denis-stepanov/advent/README.md

 (advent-pyenv) $
 ```

 Now it's data's turn.
-Pull an load the latest snapshot of ad fingerprints.
+Pull and load the latest snapshot of ad fingerprints.
 See more details on this in [AdVent DB pages](https://github.com/denis-stepanov/advent-db#database-population-or-update-for-regular-users):

 ```
 (advent-pyenv) $ git clone https://github.com/denis-stepanov/advent-db.git